 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

-command checks if the Flathub repository is already present in your Flatpak configuration.
+The flatpak remote-add –if-not-exists command checks if the Flathub repository is already present in your Flatpak configuration.
 If not, it adds the repository, giving you access to many applications available on Flathub.
 This is a crucial step in preparing your system for installing Microsoft Edge via Flatpak and Flathub.

-Step 2: Installing Microsoft Edge via Flatpak on Fedora
+Install Microsoft Edge via Flatpak Command

 With the Flathub repository active on your system, we’re all set to install Microsoft Edge using the Flatpak package manager.
 Unlike the previous method that used the DNF package manager and Microsoft’s DNF repository, we can only install the stable and developer versions of Microsoft Edge via Flatpak.
 However, both versions can be installed side by side.